What is Coastal Roots?

 currently participating in the LSU Coastal Roots

-There are six schools that will be joining our program
+There are two schools that will be joining our program

-Students are working with a variety of native seeds,
+Students are working with a variety of native trees,

 including the Water Oak, Tupelo Gum, Swamp Red Maple, Loblolly Pine, Nuttall Oak, and Longleaf Pine - just to name a